 Food is smooth, moist and lump free; may have a grainy quality

-Modified or specialist equipment may be recommended for your child with the introduction of oral intake.
-This will be determined by your speech pathologist and or occupational therapist.
+Modified or specialist equipment may be recommended for your child when they start their oral intake.
+This will be decided by your speech pathologist and or occupational therapist.
 Specialist equipment may include special teats/bottles, cups, utensils, oral-facial stimulation materials and seating systems.
 Many of these products are available commercially or alternatively your therapist will help you source these items.

-Children who are transitioning from tube to oral feeds will require assistance from a team of health professionals.
+Children who are transitioning from tube to oral feeds will need help from a team of health professionals.
 Your team may include some or all of the following:

 - nurse consultant

 - speech pathologist

 - occupational therapist